tenet-ac-za/safire.ac.za-website/content/technical/resources/generating-certificates-for-safire.md

 openssl x509 -in ${HOSTNAME//./_}.req -req -days 3652 -sha256 -signkey ${HOSTNAME//./_}.pem -out ${HOSTNAME//./_}.crt
 ```

 The example above generates a private key that is password protected.
 You will need to specify your password in your provider configuration.
-Alternatively, you can add -nodes to each of the command lines to remove the password.
+Alternatively, you can add `-nodes` to each of the command lines to remove the password.

+### Adding the self-signed cert to your provider

 To add the above key and certificate to SimpleSAMLphp, [try something like this]({{< ref "/technical/resources/configuring-simplesamlphp-for-safire.md" >}}) your authsources.php or saml20-idp-hosted.php (as appropriate):